 In keeping with Josh’s documentation of places and objects we know and love - this new show is a rambling exploration of Auckland’s Cornwall Park, with a particular focus on the woodier residents that call the park home.

-The exhibition features 10 large acrylic landscapes of the park.
-(Or portraits of its trees).
+10 large landscape paintings featuring some of Josh's favourite trees in Auckland’s Cornwall Park.
 Well-loved and familiar corners of the park underpinned by our personal and collective memories of a simpler, sunnier time.

 There’s a lot of blood, sweat and tears in each painting.
 They take time, and that time matters.
 For Josh it is about meeting with the painting and working out what is and isn’t working until the connection is right.
 That’s what makes the process so personal.